 - Once or Twice a Fortnight – short essays and playlists on various opera and classical music themes.
 Click [here].
 Observe that there is a page two for this series, [here], and a page three [here].
 Authored by the Canadian member who goes by “itywltmt”

 - The Opera Lively Serial Novel Project “Opera Deadly” – it’s a murder mystery with an operatic theme, collectively written.
-It’s been stalled lately but can be revived anytime – any member can contribute to it by writing a chapter [here].
+Any member can contribute to it by writing a chapter [here].
 The existing chapters can be read [here]; it’s quite funny.

 - An Opera Novel – Outstanding novel by staff member who goes by “Amfortas” that is being published chapter by chapter on Opera Lively, with the imaginative fictional story of Floria Tosca of Puccini’s opera, speculating that she survived the fall from Castel Sant’Angelo and lived on.
 A fascinating read, click [here]

-- Other Articles - miscellaneous articles such as Opera Terms (addressing fachs, singing techniques), Legendary Italian Baritones, others. [here]
+- Other Articles - miscellaneous articles such as Opera Terms (addressing fachs, singing techniques), Legendary Italian Baritones, an interesting report of a Master Class with Lawrence Brownlee, others. [here]

 - Reviews of Opera DVDs, Blu-ray Discs, and CDs – these can be found [here], divided by composers.
 Any general member can contribute.